Condition Analysis

 8

-Average humidity of 75% over the past week limits evaporative drying potential, though it is not critically high.
+Average humidity of 80% over the last week severely limits evaporative drying even with wind exposure.

 Recommendations